denniemok/pango-lineage-to-who-label/README.md

     ```
     Replace `C2` with the cell containing the lineage data.

-Refer to `excel_example.xlsx` in the `examples` folder for a practical demonstration.
+Refer to `excel_example.xlsx` in the `example` folder for a practical demonstration.

 ### SQL Database